refaktor/rye-website/content/meet_rye/specifics/generic_methods.md

 ---
-title: 'Generic functions'
+title: Methods (generic functions)
 date: 2025-02-11T19:30:08+10:00
 draft: false
 weight: 1800
-summary: ""
+summary: "Methods are functions that are dispatched based on Kind of first argument."
 mygroup: true
 ---